lucyschrader/Blastochor/README.md

 `clean_html`

-Removes unwanted html markup from a value, such as a `description`.
+Removes unwanted html markup from a value previously returned, such as a `description`.
-TODO: Actually do some cleaning here.
-- parameters: path to field
+- parameters: null

 `concatenate`